 MTTC Administrator Testing

-Tests for the ES and CO endorsements will be phased in over time.
-Criteria for meeting resting requirements depends on the implementation phase.
-(See "Implementation Timeline" for descriptions of the phases.)
+Testing requirements for the ES and CO endorsements will be phased in over time.
+Criteria for completing testing requirements depends on the implementation phase.

-During Phases 1 and 2, candidates must make a good faith effort on the test in order to meet the minimum requirement and earn an ES or CO endorsement.
+During Phase 1, candidates must make a good faith effort on the test to complete testing requirements.

-• Candidates who make a good faith effort on the test will receive a "score" of Met the Minimum Requirement.
+- Candidates who make a good faith effort on the test will receive an official score report noting they Met the Minimum Requirement.

-• Candidates who do not make a good faith effort will receive a "score" of Did Not Meet the Minimum Requirement.
+- Candidates who do not make a good faith effort will receive an official score report noting they Did Not Meet the Minimum Requirement.

 Implementation Timeline